psmirag/DataSci-repo/README.md

 # DataSci-repo
-Repo for teh Data Science Specialization course
+Repo for the Data Science Specialization course

 ## This is a Sec heading
 ### Tertiary heading